 Bottom line: Please get annual lung cancer screenings if your doctor recommends them for you.
 Screenings are a simple way to take control of your health.
 If cancer is detected, please know that there are more options for treatment now than ever before.
 Keep up the great work by not smoking tobacco and speaking with your doctor about your risk for lung cancer.

-Learn about lung cancer care at Nuvance Health’s Cancer Institute.
+Learn about lung cancer screenings at Nuvance Health.